ElsiKora/elsikora-react-placeholder/README.md

         <tr>
             <td><code>enableAnimation?: boolean</code></td>
             <td>
                 Whether the animation should play.
-The placeolder will be a solid color when this is <code>false</code>.
+The placeholder will be a solid color when this is <code>false</code>.
 You could use this prop to stop the animation if an error occurs.
             </td>